classilla/cryanc/README.md

   - NeXTSTEP 3.3 (HP PA-RISC; `cc` (actually `gcc` 2.5))
   - Power MachTen 4.1.4 (PowerPC; `gcc` 2.8.1; `setstackspace 1048576 /usr/bin/cpp` and `setstackspace 4194304 /usr/bin/as`)

-- AmigaOS 3.9 (68K; `gcc` 2.95.3 with `ixemul.library` and `ixnet.library`).
+- AmigaOS 3.9 (68K; `gcc` 2.95.3 with `ixemul.library` and `ixnet.library`; `-mstackextend` strongly advised).
 Using library version 63.1; may work on earlier versions and earlier OSes.
 The [Aminet ADE package](http://aminet.net/package/dev/gcc/ADE) is most convenient for building this.
+Note that stack usage may be considerable - my CLI test script on the A4000T starts out with `stack 8388608` just to make sure there are no glitches.
 - IRIX 6.5.30 (SGI MIPS; `cc` (actually MIPSPro 7.4.4m)).
 For 6.5.22, you may need to use `c99` (older MIPSPro versions may also work with `c99`).
 - AIX 4+ (PowerPC, Power ISA; `gcc` 2.7.2.2 and 4.8).
 This is tested on 4.1.5 and 6.1, and should "just work" on 5L and 7.
 - A/UX 3.1 (68K; `gcc` 2.7.2.2, requires `-lbsd`)